odan/slim4-skeleton/docs/index.md

 ## Introduction

-A Slim 4 Framework skeleton project for applications and APIs.
+A Slim 4 Framework skeleton for web applications and APIs.

 ## Installation